COVID-19

 • All children who meet current testing criteria for COVID-19 should receive a swab (see COVID-19 swabbing)

-• Testing criteria and case definitions may differ in each State: NSW QLD VIC)
+• Testing criteria and case definitions may differ in each State)

 • For children who fit the testing criteria and who require admission, follow local infection control guidance for isolation